Marijuana Dispensary Business Plan Example

 Section 8: Financial Projections

-If you are requesting funding, use this section to outline how your business will be a success, financially speaking.
+If you are requesting funding, use this section to outline how your business will succeed financially.
 This includes detailing your projected startup costs, sales forecast, expenses, profits and losses, and cash flow.
 This is a good place to use charts and graphs to tell your financial story.

 - REVENUE/SALES FORECAST